aws-samples/serverless-patterns/s3-lambda-rekognition-ddb-cdk/README.md

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

-# This project was developed with the assistance of AWS CodeWhisperer
+## This project was developed with the assistance of Amazon CodeWhisperer